Welcome to Canada’s largest museum of world cultures and natural history.

 The ROM delivers fascinating and interactive experiences right to your screen.
 Ask ROM Anything is a weekly online gathering where ROM experts answer questions to complex topics.
 For the young ones, ROM At Home offers story time for children, plus a collection of crafts and DIY activities.
 Finally, ROM Curator Conversations is a discussion series facilitated by the museum’s industry experts.
 Check out the full lineup of virtual events to see what’s coming up.

 Shop your h(art) out at ROM Boutique where you’ll find specialty books, artwork, plus art-inspired games, toys, decor, electronics and more.
 Treat yourself to reproductions of the ROM’s collections.
-If you’re feeling peckish or need a caffeine boost, Druxy’s ROM Café has reopened with new health and safety guidelines in place, including reduced capacity.
+If you’re feeling peckish or need a caffeine boost, Druxy’s ROM Café is currently open with new health and safety guidelines in place, including reduced capacity.

 Can’t get enough of the ROM?
 Sign up for your membership, which includes exclusive events, discounts, offers and more.